 Have you ever been at a loss as to what to watch?
 Too many shows to pick from?
 We’re here to give you our opinions on what we feel is worth watching.
 Check it out and then let us know in the comments below what you’re choosing for tonight!

-Binge-watch the entire first season now on Amazon!
+Check out the first season now on Amazon.